-Deferred Loan Fees and Costs: A Quick Refresher
+Deferred Loan Costs and Fees: A Quick Refresher

-While the accounting for deferred loan fees and costs has been around since 1986, we have seen some questions arise in the past couple years that make now a good time to revisit this topic.
+While the accounting for deferred loan costs and fees has been around since 1986, we have seen some questions arise in the past couple of years that make now a good time to revisit this topic.

 Deferred loan origination fees are typically thought of as “points” on a loan—fees that reduce the loan’s interest rate-but they can also be amounts to reimburse a lender for origination costs or are fees otherwise related to a specific loan.